HavardNJ/boardcad-le/user_guide.md

 maintain the same outline curve when adjusting the width of a board, maintaining the rail shape when adding concave or vee or maintaining nose and tail thickness when adjusting rocker.
 ![Multiselect](./images/multiselect.png?raw=true)
-<figcaption>multiselect</figcaption>

-You can use the quad
+Use the quad
-view keep an overview of the entire board while editing, or select the individual profile, outline and cross sections tabs for more detailed views with less visual noise.
+view keep an overview of the entire board while editing, or select the individual profile, outline and cross sections tabs for more detailed view with less visual noise.
 While editing the coordinates of the mouse is displayed in the top left corner of the view and the control point positions are updated in control point info.
 While editing you can zoom using the zoom mode in the tool bar and dragging a box around the area you want to zoom on, or you can use the scroll wheel on the mouse to zoom.
 To pan the view, use the pan mode in toolbar or click and hold the